Jim-JMCD/Duplicate-File-Finder/README.md

 **-d** One or many directories can be entered each must start with -d.

-**-o** Optional output directory.
-If not set, the current directory will used.
-In the output directory a unique subdirectory is created containing all output files

 Setting maximum file size is optional, default is 20 GiB.
 Ignoring large files can save time.

 **-k or -K** kilobytes (KiB)